Kingxukai/linux/Documentation/userspace-api/media/v4l/metafmt-generic.rst

 Description
 ===========

-These generic line-based metadata formats define the memory layout of the data without defining the format or meaning of the metadata itself.
+These generic line-based metadata formats define the woke memory layout of the woke data without defining the woke format or meaning of the woke metadata itself.

 .. _v4l2-meta-fmt-generic-8: